-- Late Pick-Up Fee: CDC and SAC programs have a late pick-up fee of \$1.00 per minute up to 15 minutes per family per site regardless of the number of children in care at that site.
-For example, a family who has two children in the CDC and one child in SAC will pay a \$15 late pickup fee at each site if pick up is 15 minutes after closing.
-When the Family is later than 15 minutes, the family is charged \$5.00 per child, per site for the remainder of the hour and then \$5.00 per child, per site for each hour thereafter.
-Late pick-up fees are not charged for approved mission related circumstances or when specific arrangements to extend child care are made prior to pick-up.
-Be sure to contact Parent Central Services office regarding documents required for the approval of mission related circumstance. - Late Payments: For services billed twice a month (1st and 15th), a one-time \$10.00 per child late payment fee will be assessed on the 6th business day of each missed payment cycle. - When late or non-payments have been identified, the procedures as outlined in the SOP, Subject: "Non-Payment of Child Care Fees, Collection of Delinquent Accounts and Denial of Services" will be followed which include: - Verbal Warning.
+When late or non-payments have been identified, Families will receive a late payment notice outlining the procedures for payment and possible termination if fees are not paid.
+"Non-Payment of Child Care Fees, Collection of Delinquent Accounts and Denial of Services" will be followed which include:

+- Verbal Warning.
 By Front Desk staff during swipe in/swipe out on the 4th and 5th days of each semi-monthly billing cycle.
 CYMS swipe stations should be toggled to 'Display Message if HH Balance Exists' so front desk personnel can give parents a courtesy reminder of approaching payment deadlines. - Personal Follow-Up.
 By Program Manager on 6th day of the first delinquent billing cycle.
 Families with an outstanding balance should be contacted via telephone, in writing or in person regarding the outstanding balance.
 This will include informing families of their option to request a Financial Hardship Waiver from IMCOM G9 and reminding of them of penalties if payment arrangements are not made by established deadlines. - Written Notice of Non-Payment/Potential Termination.
 By Program Manager on 6th day of the second delinquent billing cycle.
 This will be a template Army-standard notice.
 If possible, Program Manager should also do a final verbal follow-up in conjunction with this letter to ensure the family fully understands the pending consequences and to encourage them to seek assistance if warranted.